vishnus17/React-Native-Firebase-deployment/README.md

 > `${{secrets.FIREBASE_TOKEN}}` : This is a token which you can get after configuring firebase on your local machine and then running
 > ***firebase login:ci*** to generate the token.

-## Store these two tokens seperately under your
+## Store these two tokens seperately under your GitHub Secrets
 ***Repository> Settings> Secrets> Actions> New Repository Key***